SneaksAndData/arcane-stream-sqlserver-change-tracking/docs/crd.md

     # running in the backfill mode.
 In the backfill mode the staging table is kept to speed up the backfill process.
     # When stream starts, it will look for the staging tables with the prefix and drop them.
     tableNamePrefix: staging_a503

+    # The maximum number of rows in a file when writing to the staging table.
+    # The files are written in the staging table in parallel, so decreasing the number of rows
+    # will increase the number of files in the staging table.
+    maxRowsPerFile: 1000

   # The target data settings
   sinkSettings: